Chain-of-Note: Enhancing Robustness in Retrieval-Augmented Language Models: Appendix

-To validate the effectiveness of the \textsc{CoN} idea, we first prompt ChatGPT~\citep{openai2023gpt4} to generate a 10K training data based on questions collected from Natural Questions (NQ)~\citep{kwiatkowski2019natural}.
-Subsequently, we trained a LLaMa-2 7B model to incorporate the note-taking ability integral to \textsc{CoN}.
+To validate the effectiveness of the \textsc{CoN} idea, we first conducted a comparison with \textsc{Chain-of-Thought (CoT)}~\cite{wei2022chain} using GPT-4 as the reader, showing \textsc{CoN} is more effective than \textsc{CoT} in retrieval-augmented scenarios.
+Next, we prompted GPT-4~\citep{openai2023gpt4} to generate a 10K training examples based on questions collected from NQ~\citep{kwiatkowski2019natural}, and subsequently trained on the LLaMa-2 7B, to valid the note-taking ability for smaller-sized models.
 Our evaluation of the RALM, integrated with \textsc{CoN} and compared to the standard RALM system, focused on three major aspects: (1) overall QA performance using DPR-retrieved documents, (2) noise robustness, assessed by introducing noisy information to the system, and (3) unknown robustness, evaluated through queries not covered in the LLaMa-2 pre-training data, i.e., real-time questions.
 The evaluations were conducted on the NQ and three additional out-of-domain open-domain QA datasets, namely TriviaQA~\citep{joshi2017triviaqa}, WebQ~\citep{berant2013semantic}, and RealTimeQA~\citep{kasai2023realtime}.
-Our experiments demonstrate that \textsc{Chain-of-Note (CoN)} not only improves overall QA performance when employed with DPR-retrieved documents but also significantly enhances robustness in both noise and unknown aspects.
-This includes a +7.9 increase in accuracy (measured by the exact match score) with noisy retrieved documents, and a +10.5 increase in the rejection rate for real-time questions that are beyond the pre-training knowledge scope.
+Our experiments show that \textsc{CoN} not only improves overall QA performance when employed with DPR-retrieved documents but also significantly enhances robustness in both noise and unknown aspects.
+This includes a +7.9 increase in accuracy (measured by the exact match score) with noisy retrieved documents, and a +10.5 increase in the rejection rate for real-time questions\footnote{We use real-time questions collected from RealTimeQA after May 2023, which was not trained by LLaMa-2.} that are beyond the pre-training knowledge scope.